Deleh/spiderss/README.md

 ![spiderss logo](images/logo.png)

 __spiderss__ is a plaintext RSS reader / crawler.
-Feeds are parsed the articles are stored as Markdown files on the filesystem.
+Articles are stored as Markdown files on the filesystem.

 ## Why?